Cincinnati Children's Blog

 About the author: Jill Klein, MD

-Jill Klein, MD, is a pediatrician with the Pediatric Primary Care Center at Cincinnati Children’s.
+Jill Klein, MD, is a pediatrician with West Side Pediatrics.
+Before entering into private practice, Dr. Klein spent 10 years working at Cincinnati Children’s in the primary care clinic and caring for newborns at The Christ Hospital nursery.
 Her areas of special interest are childhood obesity and mental healthcare.

 Write A Comment